Crezalo/KigzagContractsV1/README.md

   - [ ] If someone owns an NFT, you can buy it for premium by placing a bid (Auction smart contract will be placed separately)
   - [ ] Base Token Pairs: Use a Curve kind of multi token pairs for BaseTokens for swap.
 This will help NFTs of creator that don't have same base token.
 Liquidity will be added by us using a small fraction of profit being earnt in BaseTokens.
 Swap in these pools will have no fees.
 <hr/>

-### 1. Loyalty Tokens
-- [x] <b>Creator Token</b>
-  - [x] Buy Tokens at a price fixed by Creator/Community.
-The Base Token received are send to DAO contract which handles treasury.

-- [x] <b>Creator DAO</b>
-  - [x] Token holders can make proposals
-  - [x] Creator/Community can airdrop Creator Tokens to any account since these tokens cannot be sold and only be used to access premium stuff no need risks of price drop involded.
-  - [x] Creator/Community can add managers and those managers will be given allowances in Base Tokens.
-Using these allowances they can pay folks/employees, they hire, for specific task either on Pay Per Task basis or monthly salaries.
-Managers can transfer from their allowances to the employee's allowance value.
-  - [x] 2 types of proposals
-    - [x] Allowances Proposals to decide amount allocated per manager.
-Single proposal can handle multiple managers' allowances.
-    - [x] General Proposal will contain link to their DAO Forum's proposal page where detailed discussions can take place.
-Results of these proposals will be acted upon by community members in good faith.
-  - [x] Token holders can vote for each of the proposal
-  - [x] Result of voting is based on number of CreatorTokens held by the voter.
-For first case only 2 choices, no or yes.
-For General Proposal any number of choices are allowed.

-- [x] <b>Creator Vault</b>
-  - [x] Creator/Community can add NFTs to vault.
-Further list it for Sale at before mentioned price.
-  - [x] NFTs are sold for Creator Tokens which can be burnt since they are only a form of voucher/tickets.

 ## Smart Contracts Flow Diagram